yutonglai/upload-data-folder-to-blob/README.md

 * Sign in Azure potal -> Storage Account -> Settings -> Access keys -> Connection string
 * Copy the connection string.
 #### Step 2
 * Write it into a new environment variable on local machine.
-In Windows, open cmd, run:
+On Windows 10, open cmd, run:
 ```
   setx AZURE_STORAGE_CONNECTION_STRING "<yourconnectionstring>"
 ```